What makes a solar eclipse?

 An eclipse occurs when that new moon aligns exactly between Sun and Earth and creates a shadow across the earth for the duration of the eclipse.

-Solar eclipses cannot be seen from all locations on the earth.
-So, some locations have total solar eclipses and others see a partial eclipse or for others, it occurs during their nighttime.
+Solar eclipses cannot be seen from all locations on the Earth.
+So, some locations have total solar eclipses and others see a partial eclipse or for others, it occurs during the nighttime.